 This short cycling break takes you into the magnificent scenery of Magoebaskloof in beautiful SOuth Africa.

 For those with children, or just passing through Johannesburg and looking for something a bit closer, there is the Pilanesberg.
-This National Park still offers the opportunity to see the Big 5 - Lions, leopards, rhino, elephants and Cape Buffalo, but is also Malaria free.
+This National Park still offers the opportunity to see the Big 5 - Lions, leopards, rhino, elephants and Cape Buffalo, but also has the added bonus that it's malaria free.

 Another popular option is to stay at one of the Game Reserves located in the Cape Provinces, allowing them to be combined easily with Cape Town.
 These private reserves are fenced and cover many thousands of hectares, giving a true safari experience and with a high chance of good game-viewing.
 The Addo National Park in the Cape actually claims to offer the Big 7! – The usual 5 + whales and sharks.

 Touring on the Garden Route - The Garden Route is the coastline of the Eastern and Western Cape Provinces, between Cape Town and Port Elizabeth.
 Rugged scenery, remote bays and beaches, lush lagoons and quaint towns combine to create a wonderful setting for a touring holiday.

 Cape Town - Most people who visit South Africa want to explore the vibrant city of Cape Town.
 Its location is spectacular, with Table Mountain rising behind it, Dutch-style farmsteads mingling with modern houses on its slopes.
 A visit to its waterfront can be combined with a day trip to the Cape of Good Hope or the nearby wine estates of the Cape Winelands.